Jared Allen (Bruce Kluckhohn/US Presswire)

 Even after a warm training camp practice and third straight day in full pads in the heat and humidity of Mankato, Allen eschewed the thinking that a reduced role might be in order for the man who was on the field for more than 94 percent of the defensive snaps last year.
 Only Chad Greenway, at 99.34 percent, was on the field more often.

 “I don’t like coming off the field.
 My thing is I work so hard in the offseason to get in the best shape I can.
 My theory has always been if you want to rest me, rest me during the week because I get paid to play on Sundays.
-That’s when I’m out there to make plays,” Allen said.
+That’s when I’m out there to make plays,” said Allen, who led the NFL with 22 sacks last year.

 Defensive coordinator Alan Williams has talked about having a rotation on the defensive line, one he likens to hockey clubs rotating lines.
 It certainly won’t be happening to that degree, but Allen made it pretty clear after Wednesday’s practice that he won’t be asking to come off the field very often.